Style By Value

 - overlay: Overlay is a color blend mode that combines multiply and screen composite operations.
 Black appears as dark, as it originally is in its layer; white appears as bright, as it originally is in its layer.
 How purely other colors are rendered depends on how close they are to white or black.
 The closer a color is in value to pure midtone gray, the less it will appear.
 Use this when you want to show both light and dark in your overlapping layers.

 - darken: Darken has a similar effect to multiply, but is more extreme.
-As it applies the color from the source layer to the destination layers, it compares each to find the darkest-colored pixels and keeps those.
+As it applies the color from the base layer to the target layers, it compares each to find the darkest-colored pixels and keeps those.

 - lighten: Lighten works the same way as darken, but inversely.
-The lightest-colored pixels from each layer are kept, and if pixels are darker than the source layer, then the source layer color replaces them.
+The lightest-colored pixels from each layer are kept, and if pixels are darker than the base layer, then the base layer color replaces them.
 This can be useful when you want to change the color of your overlapping areas shadows.

 - color-burn: Color-burn works similarly to color-dodge, but has a darkening effect.
-It increases the contrast between source and destination layers, with pixels in your overlapping area tinted towards the source color.
+It increases the contrast between base and target layers, with pixels in your overlapping area tinted towards the source color.
 Use this when you want a darkening effect with more contrast than multiply or darken.

-- xor: Xor is an alpha composite operation that shows both the source and destination layers, but only the parts that do not overlap each other.
+- xor: Xor is an alpha composite operation that shows both the base and target layers, but only the parts that do not overlap each other.

-- src-over: Source-over is also an alpha composite operation that keeps the full transparency of both the source and destination layers.
-The visual effect is that the source layer shows on top of all layers involved in the overlap area.
+- src-over: Source-over is also an alpha composite operation that keeps the full transparency of both the base and target layers.
+The visual effect is that the base layer shows on top of all layers involved in the overlap area.

 Additional blending options can be applied with CartoCSS syntax.
 View the complete list of CartoCSS values and see example effects of these blending options.